mahdiidea/android-sms-sender/README.md

-# Send You Website SMS message with android device
+# This app sends your web messages (sms) by using your Android device
 Server guid (php laravel) :

 Create your project on firebase first then add server key and sender Id to project .env file